 Below are some questions that often get asked at Japanese job interviews, sample answers, and important points to remember when answering.
 I don’t know if the answers are great or not, but I got a job in quite a competitive situation recently, so I hope they’re at least worth reading.

-Q. What do you think it is important for foreigners to keep in mind when working at a Japanese company?
+Q. What do you think is important for foreigners to keep in mind when working at a Japanese company?
 Read the rest of this entry »